-Financial Counseling Refusal Form
+Individual Financial Counseling Session(s) Refusal Form

 Date:

 Client:

 Counselor:

-Financial counseling is a key component to problem g provide you with skills and tools to regain financial freestablish a debt repayment plan.
+olem gambling treatment.
+Financial counseling will cial freedom, assist you in making a budget, and help

 I,have been offered financial counseling.
 Against the advice of my counselor, I am refusing financial counseling.
 I understand that I can receive financial counseling at any time during my treatment if I so choose.

 Signature: Date: